Q-SYS-Communities-for-Developers/reference-files/README.md

 ## Acknowledgments

 - Thank you Eugene Dunn III [@qsc-eugene](https://github.com/qsc-eugene) as always, for the QA support!
-- Thank you Bart Forpahl for finding a typo in the knob CSS
+- Thank you Bart Forpahl [@qsc-bartforpahl](https://github.com/qsc-bartforpahl) for finding a typo in the knob CSS
+- Thank you Kate Adkins [@qsc-kateadkins](https://github.com/qsc-kateadkins) for the large list of possible components for the lua module reference file
+- The Lorem Ipsum lua module was written by Seleznev Anton [@seleznevae](https://github.com/seleznevae/lua-lorem)